MSTC Admission Requirements

 - What experience do you have in this field?

-You should ask for recommendations from individuals with knowledge of your work and who are able to address your academic potential.
-This can include work supervisors and former professors.
+- Your recommenders/references should be individuals with knowledge of your work and who are able to address your academic potential such as former professors, work supervisors, or professional colleagues.